 By targeting specific needs, surveys also provide institutions with a valuable tool for strategic planning and grant applications.
 A typical survey includes one or more days of on-site consultation, followed by the submission of a comprehensive written report and relevant supplementary information.
 CCAHA offers four types of survey services designed for different preservation needs:

-This survey is a key first step in developing a preservation plan for institutions.
+This survey, sometimes referred to as a "general assessment" or "overview survey," is a key first step in developing a preservation plan for institutions.
 In addition to pinpointing areas of concern, the preservation needs assessment is a valuable tool in fundraising.
-The preservation needs assessment process encompasses a general evaluation of the institution's preservation needs for their collection(s): environment (temperature, relative humidity, pollution and light), housekeeping, pest control, fire protection, security, and disaster preparedness; collection storage, handling, exhibition, and treatment; and preservation planning.
+The Preservation Needs Assessment process encompasses a general evaluation of the institution's preservation needs for their collection(s): environment (temperature, relative humidity, pollution and light), housekeeping, pest control, fire protection, security, and disaster preparedness; collection storage, handling, exhibition, and treatment; and preservation planning.
 The site visit consists of a review of the site, an examination of the collection(s), and interviews with relevant staff.
-The written report provides observations, recommendations, and resources to serve as a guide in the development of a comprehensive preservation plan for the collection.
+The written report provides observations, recommendations, and resources to serve as a guide in the development of a comprehensive Preservation Plan for the collection.

-A vulnerability assessment is a necessity for developing an Emergency Preparedness and Response Plan.
+A Risk Assessment is a necessity for developing an Emergency Preparedness and Response Plan.
 The surveyor will complete a one day on-site consultation, analyzing collections management policies and procedures; facilities and building location; environmental conditions; security and fire protection; pest and mold control; and weather and geographic risks.
-The written vulnerability assessment report will provide observations, recommendations, and resources to serve as a guide in the development of an Emergency Preparedness and Response Plan for the collection and the institution.
+The written Risk Assessment report will provide observations, recommendations, and resources to serve as a guide in the development of an Emergency Preparedness and Response Plan for the collection and the institution.
 In addition, CCAHA staff will review any subsequent disaster planning documents and make suggestions for the successful implementation of the plan.

-A collections assessment is a closer evaluation of materials in a specific collection or collections, performed by a conservator.
-It is the next step in determining an action plan, after an institution has made progress in implementing a preservation plan and in making the environmental, policy and procedure changes recommended by a preservation needs assessment.
+A Collections Assessment is a closer evaluation of materials in a specific collection or collections, performed by a conservator.
+It is the next step in assigning conservation priorities and determining an action plan, after an institution has made progress in implementing a Preservation Plan and in making the environmental, policy, and procedure changes recommended by a Preservation Needs Assessment.
 A professional conservator works closely with the institution to determine the condition of its collection materials.
-A collections assessment site visit consists of a more in-depth analysis of preservation needs, policies and procedures of the specified collections and includes an examination of representative objects.
+A Collections Assessment site visit consists of a more in-depth analysis of preservation needs of the specified collections and includes an examination of representative objects.
 Collected data is interpreted in a written report that documents the overall conditions of the collections material.
-The collections assessment assists in integrating the conservation needs of the collection into the overall goals and planning of the institution.
+The Collections Assessment assists in integrating the conservation needs of the collection into the overall goals and planning of the institution.